Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ball 92:
 - By RetroAdvance64.
-- In collaboration with AngeloToons.
+- In collaboration with AngelozDD.

 ball 93:
 - By Hydr4ze.